 You did your research.
-You determined the benefits you need in a disability insurance policy.
+You determined the benefits you need in a physician disability insurance policy.
 You worked with a licensed agent to explore all of your options.
 You endured the application and underwriting processes.

 Now, you have finally received an offer from your carrier of choice.
 But your coverage isn’t effective yet.
 You still need to sign a delivery receipt.
 This will authorize payment and activate the policy.